 Portuguese work culture is similar to Western European countries, emphasizing a healthy work/life balance.
 People value relationships, take long lunch breaks, and work late into the evening.

-Note that work culture depends on the company you’re working for.
-Start up’s tend to have a more relaxed dress code but could expect you to work later hours.
-Traditional corporations may have more clearly designated working hours but expect a formal dress code.
+Note that company culture varies depending on the field and type of company you're working for.
+Startups tend to have a more relaxed dress code but could expect you to work later hours.
+Traditional corporations may have more clearly designated working hours but expect a formal dress code or at least a business casual look.

 When interviewing for a company, we recommend you ask about their work culture and workplace rules.
 Being on time is essential in Portugal.
 As with other cultures, arriving late is considered rude and disrespectful.
 Living in Portugal will allow you to slowly bridge cultural gaps as you familiarise yourself with Portuguese culture.